sile-typesetter/sile/README.md

     $ ./configure
     $ make install

 This will place the SILE libraries and executable in a sensible location.
+You may also need to run:

+    $ sudo ldconfig

+… before trying to execute `sile` to make the system aware of the newly installed libraries.

 ### Default font